leftas/anyrun/README.md

 *This repo was forked to have some more fresh dependencies and plugins, small and big fixes/refactors, etc*

+Currently work on my fork will be frozen due to working on [UniRun](https://github.com/bzglve/unirun).
+If you want Anyrun you can clone and build this, or some [early version](https://github.com/bzglve/anyrun/commit/e614fd1586b11791dfabaeefedc50a0a00d6197c) which is very close to the original, but with more fresh dependencies

 check out [fork comments](#fork-comments)

 and if you are interested in development/have some ideas/wanna share you opinion